Use and Deployment

 DRASH™ has supported response efforts following disaster and emergency situations across the United States and around the globe.
 Below are a few recent missions:

-On June 16, 2010, DRASH™ manufacturer DHS Technologies LLC announced it would be donating a shelter to Chile's O'Higgins Region to support rebuild efforts following an earthquake that struck the country earlier in the year.
+On June 16, 2010, DRASH™ announced it would be donating a shelter to Chile's O'Higgins Region to support rebuild efforts following an earthquake that struck the country earlier in the year.
 The annoucement came just months after several U.S. military units brought SICPS TMSS Systems and other DRASH™ shelters and support equipment to support relief efforts in Haiti following the massive earthquake that devastated the country on January 12, 2010.

 Similiarly, NYC Medics, a not-for-profit organization of volunteer physicians and paramedics, brought three DRASH™ 6XB shelters to Northern Pakistan to use as hospital facilities in the wake of the 2005 South Asian Earthquake.